elijah-dot/DJANGO1-Personal-Gallery/README.md

 ## Description

-<p>it is a website allows you to search for you github account and repositories making work easier for the user.</p>
+<p>this is my personal gallary website that adds different kind of photos by category and displays in the home page</p>

 ![project101!](./src/assets/images/project101.png)